teslazonda/Auto-Monero/README.md

 ```

 ### Notes
-* You will prompted to enter your `sudo` password several times while the script is running.
+* You will be prompted to enter your `sudo` password several times while the script is running.
 * Xmrig will be [built from source](https://xmrig.com/docs/miner/build).
 Compile times may vary.